 Average Retention Rate card

-This card calculates the percentage of customers with more than 1 order, out of your total customer base, based on your selected timeline.
+This card calculates the percentage of customers with more than 1 order, out of your total customer base, up until the selected point in the timeline.

 By default, the timeframe is set for the previous 12 months and the card displays the retention rate for each month.
 To see the exact retention rate for a specific point in time, simply place the cursor on the red curve, at the intersection with the vertical of that time’s point.

 You can view your monthly retention rate for a period of up to 24 months, by selecting a maximum 24 month interval, as in the image below: